frconor-ebook/meditations/_posts/2025-09-11-hearts-on-fire.md

 He was invoking the Holy Spirit and asking for light to see people that God might want him to deal with.
 Then one day he heard two people talking behind him.

-One was saying to the other, 'A funny thing happened to me on the bus yesterday.
-I bumped into a German who was an architect, who was a priest, here in Pamplona, a very unusual combination.'
+One was saying to the other, "A funny thing happened to me on the bus yesterday.
+I bumped into a German who was an architect, who was a priest, here in Pamplona, a very unusual combination."

 This fellow realized that this guy must be talking about a priest of Opus Dei, because otherwise it would be very unusual to find somebody with those characteristics.

-He turned around and butted into the conversation and said, 'How strange.'
+He turned around and butted into the conversation and said, "How strange."
 That was the beginning of breaking the ice in that relationship.

 A few days later, he took a cup of coffee with those guys.
 He got to know them better.
 He invited them to a meditation on a Saturday afternoon in the center of Opus Dei.

 One was interested and came; the other was not.
 But the fellow who came kept coming.
 He liked what he saw and what he heard.
 He opened himself up to formation.

-He began to lead a plan of life.
+He began to lead a *plan of life*.
 He began to do apostolate with other friends.
 Six months later, that fellow discovered his vocation as a numerary of Opus Dei.

-That whole missionary journey had all started with those two words 'how strange' being brought into that conversation.
+That whole missionary journey had all started with those two words "how strange" being brought into that conversation.

 Our Lord may place souls around us, but He also wants our initiative, our commitment to try and bring them closer to Christ.

-We cannot truly encounter the risen Christ without being set on fire with enthusiasm to tell everyone about Him.

-The primary and principal resource of the mission are those persons who have come to know the risen Christ in the Scriptures and in the Eucharist, who carry His fire in their heart and His light in their gaze.
+We "cannot truly encounter the risen Christ without being set on fire with enthusiasm to tell everyone about him.
+The primary and principal resource of the mission are those persons who have come to know the risen Christ in the Scriptures and in the Eucharist, who carry his fire in their heart and his light in their gaze" (Pope Francis, *ibid*.).

 Sometimes the people we meet with chance encounters may be the very people that Our Lord wants us to deal with, to bring them closer.

-We can bear witness to the life that never dies, even in the most difficult of situations and in the darkest of moments.
+We "can bear witness to the life that never dies, even in the most difficult of situations and in the darkest of moments."

 We bring the light and warmth of Christ to all souls.

-The image of "feet setting out" reminds us once more of the perennial validity of the *missio ad gentes,* the mission to all people, as a document of the Second Vatican Council, precisely titled with those words, *Ad gentes*--"To All People."
+"The image of 'feet setting out' reminds us once more of the perennial validity of the *missio ad gentes*," the mission to all people.
+There's a document of the Second Vatican Council precisely titled with those words, *Ad gentes*--"To All People."

-The mission entrusted to the Church by the risen Lord is to evangelize all individuals and peoples, even to the ends of the earth.
+"The mission entrusted to the Church by the risen Lord is to evangelize all individuals and peoples, even to the ends of the earth" (Pope Francis, *ibid*.).
 That\'s the way we have to be thinking and praying.

 The seed that St. Josemaría received on the 2nd of October 1928 and on the 14th of February 1930 has reached islands in the South Pacific through the influence of the Holy Spirit and our cooperation.

-Today, more than ever, our human family, wounded by so many situations of injustice, so many divisions and wars, is so much in need of the Good News of peace and the salvation in Christ.
+"Today, more than ever, our human family, wounded by so many situations of injustice, so many divisions and wars, is (so much) in need of the Good News of peace and the salvation in Christ."

 Pope Francis said, "I take this opportunity to reiterate that 'everyone has the right to receive the Gospel.
-Christians have the duty to announce it without excluding anyone, not as one who imposes a new obligation, but as one who shares a joy, signals a beautiful horizon, offers a desirable banquet' (*Ibid*., Point 14).
+Christians have the duty to announce it without excluding anyone, not as one who imposes a new obligation, but as one who shares a joy, signals a beautiful horizon, offers a desirable banquet.' (*Evangelii gaudium*, Point 14).

-"Missionary conversion remains the principal goal that we have to set for ourselves as individuals, and also as a community, because 'missionary outreach is paradigmatic for all the Church\'s activity'" (*Ibid*., Point 15, as quoted in *Message for World Mission Day 2023*).
+"Missionary conversion remains the principal goal that we have to set for ourselves as individuals, and also as a community, because 'missionary outreach is paradigmatic for all the Church\'s activity'" (*ibid*., Point 15, as quoted in *Message for World Mission Day 2023*).

 We have to be thinking apostolate, dreaming apostolate, helping that apostolate to happen.

-St. Paul confirms, "The love of Christ captivates and impels us" (2 Cor.
+St. Paul confirms, "The love of Christ captivates and impels us" (*cf*.
+2 Cor.
 5:14), *caritas Christi urget nos*--"The charity of Christ drives us on."

 This love is twofold: the love of Christ for us, which calls forth, and inspires, and arouses our love for Him.
 A love that makes the Church, in constantly setting out anew, ever young.